PeterDrake/drakepedia/development_tools/intellij_idea.md

 ### Creating a Program
 Right click on the src directory and select `New` | `Java Class`.
 ### Saving and Compiling a Program
 You don't have to do anything!
-IntelliJ IDEA automatically saves and compiles every few seconds.
+IntelliJ IDEA automatically saves every few seconds.
+It compiles the program (if necessary) every time you run it.
 ### A Few Neat Tricks
 #### Autocomplete
 If you type part of something, IntelliJ IDEA pops up a menu of ways that you might want to complete it.
 It's practically multiple-choice programming!
 You can navigate through this menu with arrow keys and hit `enter` to pick the one you want (or just hit `tab` to accept the first one).
 Note that while the first suggestion is *often* the right one, sometimes it isn't.